eh-munna/Module-58-Simple-React-Firebase-Authentication/README.md

 ### toggle sign in, sign out

 - if there is a user logged in then sign out button and not then sign in button

+## 58-6 Enable Github sign in and Create github application

+### Enable Github sign in

+- Firstly, set up the sign-in method
+- Secondly, go to the GitHub developer settings and create an app
+  - set the app name, Homepage URL and call back URL
+    - Call back URL will be provided by firebase, so we will get it when we trigger to to set the sign-in method with GitHub
+- Then, will get the client id from GitHub and set this on sign-in method
+- Finally, we have to provide client secret id from GitHub, we can generate it in GitHub, and GitHub enable is done